-In 2017 Wechat counts 950 Millions Users and is the first App used in China.
+In 2017 Wechat counts 950 Million Users and is the first App used in China.
 WeChat has to be considered by brands seeking to engage consumers directly.
-The platform allows brands target ads according to age, gender and region in order to reach more potential customers.
-One of the most common strategies in Wechat is offer unique content and access to special offers.
-Through this strategy, brands have a positive impact on consumer loyalty and helps to increase the brand reputation.
+The platform allows brands target ads according to age, gender, and region in order to reach more potential customers.
+One of the most common strategies in Wechat is offering unique content and access to special offers.
+Through this strategy, brands have a positive impact on consumer loyalty an help to increase the brand reputation.

-When brands are planing its marketing strategies, they should consider these different points:
+When brands are planning its marketing strategies, they should consider these different points: